Beanzsigma/Nova/README.md

 ## Why I built NOVA.
 ### Most desktops assistants can only answer questions or run simple commands, but I wanted to build something that can actually interact with a computer, understand context, and then carry out tasks.

+## Challenges I ran into
+### I ran into a lot of challenges and problems when building this app.
+At first, I didn't think I could build this, but after hours of watching youtube tutorials, I managed to slowly build new features.
+I spent the majority of my time tuning the OCR feature, and it still isn't perfect.
+It got to a point where I had to compute the confidence of the AI, since it was always clicking the wrong buttons, and then filter out the best matches.
+In addition to that, I spent the rest of the time fixing random bugs that randomly pop up.
+This entire app has been a huge roller coaster, but in the end, I managed to pull through.

 ## Disclaimer:
 ### Nova is an experimental AI desktop assistant, and because it directly interacts with your desktop, occasional mistakes may occur.
 Always watch over the AI as it performs tasks.

+## Where AI assistance was used:
+- AI assistance was used to help tune the OCR vision
+- Small amounts of AI was used to help debug/fix parts of the code
+- AI helped with the memory feature
+- AI helped build some parts of the prompts
+#### For the most part, the rest of the application logic, desktop automation, UI development, and system integration were implemented by me.

+## Demo: